 4. The Venice Film Festival – Venice, Italy

-No doubt one of the most famous film festivals in the world, the Venice Film Festival always takes place in September, this year from August 31 to September 10.
+No doubt one of the most famous film festivals in the world, the Venice Film Festival always takes place in August or September.
 It’s often considered to be one among the ‘Big Three’ worldwide film festivals, revered alongside the Cannes Film Festival in May and the Berlin International Film Festival in June.
 It’s a unique opportunity to see some excellent films, plenty from independent directors and studios.

 5. Mid-Autumn Festival – China